ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 He or she looks at the list of files that were changed in the pull request and checks that all relevant checkboxes from the checklist in the pull request template have been added and ticked.
+Any issues that were solved by the pull request can be closed after merging.
+It is always a good idea to check with the author of an issue and ask if it is completely solved by the related pull request before closing the issue.

 The core development team can be contacted by writing `@ESMValGroup/esmvaltool-coreteam`_ in a comment on an issue or pull request on GitHub.